The Real New Testament Church

 In fullness of time, approximately 600 years after the beginning of the Gentile Age, Jesus the Messiah was sent to earth by the Father.
 (Matthew 1:1-4:11; Mark 1:1-2:12; Luke 1:1-4:13) The immediate priority of His earthly ministry was to reveal the will of God to the Israelites remaining in the land of covenant promise.
 (Matthew 10:5-6; 15:24; Mark 7:27; John 1:11; Acts 10:36)

-The will of God for the nation of Israel included the fulfillment of their long-awaited hope for inclusion into His kingdom on earth.
+Jesus restated His offer of the kingdom of God on earth for benefit of national Israel.
 However, relative to their hardness of heart and scriptural presupposition, the representative leadership of Israel did not recognize Jesus as the Messiah and soundly rejected His offer.
 (Matthew 11:2-27:66; Mark 11:27-12:44; Luke 9:51-24:53)

-According to plan, God allowed the postponement of His kingdom promise to Israel to remain in effect and in the latter part of the Gentile Age He initiated an expansive repopulation of His kingdom.
+According to plan, God allowed Israel's postponement from His covenant plan to remain in effect and in the latter part of the Gentile Age He initiated an expansive repopulation of His kingdom.
 The vehicle chosen by God to fulfill His plan was the New Testament church (Ephesians 3:8-11).

 In contrast to the gradual expansion of kingdom population during the Israelite Age and the early Gentile Age, the New Testament church has allowed for the exponential repopulation of the kingdom, predominantly from the elect of the densely populated Gentile nations.
 (Acts 9:15; 28:28; Romans 11:11-25; Galatians 1:15-16; 2:7-8; Ephesians 3:1-13) Through its instrumentation, the population of the kingdom of God has expanded into the Gentile nations near and far, “even to the remotest part of the earth.”
 (Acts 1:8)

-It is of critical importance to understand that God did not replace the nation of Israel with the New Testament church. (cf. Romans 11) However, it would not be entirely devoid of Israelites.
-Even though predominantly consisting of elect Gentiles, the church would also be inclusive of a remnant of Israel.
-(Romans 11:1-6) Rather than included among the Israelites, they become members of the body of Christ.
+It is of critical importance to understand that God did not replace the nation of Israel with the New Testament church. (cf. Romans 11) Instead, the church would be inclusive of a remnant of Israel.
+(Romans 11:1-6) Rather than included among the national Israel, they become members of the body of Christ.

 Vertical Divider